mrsimpson/slides-data-in-motion/slides.md

 Flink’s checkpointing algorithm uses a special type of record called a checkpoint barrier.
 Similar to watermarks, checkpoint barriers are injected by source operators into the regular stream of records and cannot overtake or be passed by other records.
 A checkpoint barrier carries a checkpoint ID to identify the checkpoint it belongs to and logically splits a stream into two parts.
 All state modifications due to records that precede a barrier are included in the barrier’s checkpoint and all modifications due to records that follow the barrier are included in a later checkpoint.

-The same mechanism can also be used for **savepoints**, which allow to externalize state at defined points in time (e.g., prior to an application upgrade)
+The same mechanism can also be used for **savepoints**, which allow externalizing state at defined points in time (e.g., prior to an application upgrade)
 -->
 </template>